Electrical Equipment, Appliance, and Component Manufacturing: NAICS 335

 Workforce Statistics

 This section provides information relating to employment and unemployment in electrical equipment, appliance, and component manufacturing.
 While most data are obtained from employer or establishment surveys, information on industry unemployment comes from a national survey of households.
-The following tables present an overview of the industry including the number of jobs, the unemployment rate of those previously employed in the industry, mass layoffs, data for occupations common to the industry, and projections of occupational employment change.
+The following tables present an overview of the industry including the number of jobs, the unemployment rate of those previously employed in the industry, data for occupations common to the industry, and projections of occupational employment change.

 Data series Back